Shadowclod/GAME2338/playtestingone.md

 > _Answer:_ There was nothing that was out of place and didn't effect the gameplay.

 **Question:** Is this game balanced?
 If not, what is the target audience for this game based on that imbalance?
-> _Answer:_ The game was not balanced as the target audience is for players that like simulators and narrative games.
+> _Answer:_ The game is balanced but the target audience it aims for is players that like simulators and narrative games.

 **Question:** Does the timing of this game appear to be about right for this type of game?
 > _Answer:_ The timing was short as exploring everything can take about five to six hours.